Most divers have heard of nitrogen narcosis - but what is it, how does it work, and what do you do about it?

 Nitrogen Narcosis Symptoms

 Symptoms of Nitrogen Narcosis include

-- Emotional reactions such lightheadedness
+- Emotional reactions such as lightheadedness

 Severe cases may also cause debilitating inertia, blindness, unconsciousness, and maybe even death.